aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 if (driver.getDispatchUri().startsWith("acme.com")) { ... }
 ```

 No sane architect would add such a construct to the system that mentions `"acme.com"`.
-We don't want to have mysterious errors and other consequenses.
+We do not want to have mysterious errors and other consequenses.
 If there will be another case for the «PurpleTaxi» vendor, will we add one more `if`?

 More clean and scalable solution would be to add a configuration file like this: